bevyengine/rfcs/implementation_details.md

 - Always rollback and re-simulate when you receive a new update.

 This might seem wasteful, but think about it.
 If-then just hides performance problems from you.
 Heavy rollback scenarios will exist regardless.
 You can't prevent clients from running into them.
 Mispredictions are *especially* likely during heavier computations like physics.
 Just have clients always rollback and re-sim.
 It's easier to profile and optimize your worst-case.
 It's also more memory-efficient, since clients never need to store old predicted states.

-## `Connection` != `Player`

-I know I've been using the terms "client" and "player" somewhat interchangeably, but `Connection` and `Player` should be separate tokens.
-There's no benefit in forcing one player per connection.
-Having `Player` be its own thing makes it easier to do stuff like online splitscreen, temporarily substituting vacancies with bots, etc.

 ## "Clock" Synchronization